 Members of your church may wish to expand their individual ministry to children in Haiti by personally sponsoring some or all of the children who will be registered in the new Compassion student center.

 Compassion International's Approach to Planting Churches

-Partner with like-minded churches that are able to provide financial resources for the church plant's infrastructure needs, and potentially interested in sponsoring children
+Partner with like-minded churches that can provide financial resources for the church plant's infrastructure needs and potentially interested in sponsoring children

-Construct new facility, register up to 200 children in Compassion's sponsorship program and communicate the impact of the daughter church to the supporting church partner
+Construct a new facility, register up to 200 children in Compassion's sponsorship program, and communicate the daughter church's impact on the supporting church partner.

 Compassion International's Ministry Model